jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 _Depending on what you are using to deploy your site, how you solve this part will be different._

-After this change, font files are retrieved from browser cache every time I navigate to a new page in the site, without any text flickering.
+After this change, font files are retrieved from browser cache every time I navigate to a new page, avoiding ny text flickering.

 ### Font subsetting

-On each step of the move, I'm checking performance metrics to make sure I'm not impacting negatively the site.
-One number went up badly, page size.
+On every step of the move, I'm checking performance metrics to make sure nothing is impacting negatively the site.
+One number that went up badly was page size.

 Using Google Fonts the homepage of this site was **~50Kb**, but my page weighted **~350Kb** with self-hosted font files.

-Authors of typefaces usually provide glyphs and features for different usages and languages.
-The best solution is to create new font files containing only the ones your project needs.
+The reason is authors of typefaces usually provide glyphs and features for different usages and languages.
+Google also optimizes this for a more general usage shrinking file sizes.
+The best solution to this is to create new font files containing only the glyphs your project needs.

 _A great way to find out what your font files contain is to visit [wakamaifondue][wakamaifondue] and drop them there.
 You will get a list of all symbols and features._

-An important part of this is the **unicode range**, the group of symbols your project needs.
-Tools like [glyphhanger][glyphhanger] can crawl the pages of your site and return the glyphs they are using.
+An important part is knowing the **unicode range** to cover, basically the group of symbols your project needs.
+Tools like [glyphhanger][glyphhanger] can crawl pages of your site and return which glyphs they are using.

 Another option, specially if you were already using Google Fonts is to rely on the unicode range they use to compress their font files.